Nutomic/ensichat/README.md

 ========

 Instant messenger for Android that is fully decentralized.
 Messages are encrypted and sent directly between devices via Bluetooth or Internet, without any central server.
-A simple flood-based routing is used for message propagation.
+Relay nodes are used to ensure message delivery, even if the target node is offline.

 <img src="graphics/screenshot_phone_1.png" alt="screenshot 1" width="200" />
 <img src="graphics/screenshot_phone_2.png" alt="screenshot 2" width="200" />